carbon-design-system/carbon/src/components/structured-list/README.md

 #### Mixins

 Mixins specific to structured-list are located in [src/components/structured-list/_mixins.scss](https://github.com/carbon-design-system/carbon-components/blob/master/src/components/structured-list/_mixins.scss).
 All mixins listed below take an optional `$padding` parameter.
-Default value for `$padding` is equal to `$structured-list-padding: 2rem !default;`, which is also overridable.
+Default value for `$padding` is equal to `$structured-list-padding: 2rem !default;`, which can be overwritten.

 | name                          | params  | description                                                                                                                                            |
 |-------------------------------|---------|--------------------------------------------------------------------------------------------------------------------------------------------------------|